 “Tyrol” by Franz Marc is one of his final artworks painted before his death at the age of 36, during the Battle of Verdun.
-It is a dark departure from his previous playful works, such as the “The Yellow Cow”.
-Tyrol is a scene of cataclysmic destruction, in which the heavens have parted and an exploding world rains down destruction on a defenceless village.
+It is a dark departure from his previous playful works, such as the “The Yellow Cow.”
+Tyrol is a scene of cataclysmic destruction, in which the heavens have parted, and an exploding world rains down destruction on a defenseless village.
 Two small white cottages are shown on a hill, low on the canvas, next to two dead trees.
-In the foreground, is another thin, burnt tree stump which sweeps diagonally across the canvas.
-The branches of this tree form a giant scythe symbolising death.
+In the foreground is another thin, burnt tree stump that sweeps diagonally across the canvas.
+The branches of this tree form a giant scythe symbolizing death.

 Marc was a symbolist painter who used mythological and dream imagery.
-The symbols used in symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure and ambiguous references.
+The symbols used in symbolism are not the familiar emblems of mainstream iconography but intensely personal, private, obscure, and ambiguous references.
 More a philosophy than an actual style of art.
-The colours in the painting are symbolically representing the objects in the artwork.
-The Russian painter Wassily Kandinsky greatly influenced Marc’s use of colour in this work.
+The colors in the painting are symbolically representing the objects in the artwork.
+The Russian painter Wassily Kandinsky greatly influenced Marc’s use of color in this work.

 The name Tyrol references the region of the eastern Alps in current-day western Austria and northern Italy.
 The Tyrol continually passed back and forth between various states.
-German Tyrol includes largely ethnic German areas of historical County of Tyrol: the Austrian state of Tyrol and the province of South Tyrol but not the mostly Italian-speaking region of Trentino.
-Its present division was created by the Treaty of St. Germain which was concluded after the end of World War I.
+German Tyrol includes mostly ethnic German areas of historical County of Tyrol: the Austrian state of Tyrol and the province of South Tyrol but not the primarily Italian-speaking region of Trentino.
+Its present division was created by the Treaty of St. Germain, which was concluded after the end of World War I.

 Expressionism is a modernist movement, originating in Germany at the beginning of the 20th century.
 It presents the world from a subjective perspective, distorting it radically for the emotional effect to evoke moods or ideas.
 Expressionist artists sought to express the meaning of emotional experience rather than physical reality.
 Expressionism developed as a new style before the First World War.
 It remained popular during the Weimar Republic, particularly in Berlin.